Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

 \subsection{The general elliptic triple covers}

 The $3$-isogenies with target curve $E_1$ defined over $\Kbar$ correspond to the roots of the $3$-division polynomial $g_3$ for~$E_1$, which is

+Namely, a root $v$ of the division polynomial defines an order-$3$ subgroup of $E_1(\Kbar)$ and hence a $3$-isogeny from $E_1$ to some elliptic curve~$F$ over~$\Kbar$.
+The dual of this $3$-isogeny gives an isogeny $F\to E_1$ over $\Kbar$ which we will denote~$\chi_v$.

-The root of $g_3$ at $-3$ gives the special triple cover we analyzed in the preceding section.
-Here we consider a root $v$ of the cubic factor of the division polynomial, so that
+The root of $g_3$ at $-3$ gives the isogeny $\phihat\colon E_2\to E_1$, so $C^{\chi_{-3},1}\to C$ is the intrinsic triple cover we analyzed in the preceding section.
+In this section we instead consider roots $v$ of the cubic factor of the division polynomial, so that

-If $v$ lies in $K$, we obtain a $K$-rational triple cover of $C$.
-If $L\colonequals K(v)$ is a proper extension of $K$, then the triple cover we obtain is rational over~$L$, and if we take the composition of the Galois conjugates of the triple cover, we obtain a $3$-power cover of $C$ that is rational over~$K$.
-If $L/K$ has degree~$2$, we obtain a degree-$9$ cover of~$C$, and if $L/K$ has degree $3$, we obtain a degree-$27$ cover of $C$.
+If $v$ lies in $K$, then $C^{\chi_{v},1}\to C$ is $K$-rational.
+If $L\colonequals K(v)$ is a proper extension of $K$, then $C^{\chi_{v},1}\to C$ is rational over~$L$, and if we take the composition of the Galois conjugates of the triple cover, we obtain a $3$-power cover of $C$ that is rational over~$K$.
+If $L/K$ has degree~$2$, we obtain a degree-$9$ cover of~$C$, and if $L/K$ has degree~$3$, we obtain a degree-$27$ cover of $C$.
 Let us describe how to calculate the Prym varieties of these covers.